openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-5-review/wizard-review.md

 ![vm is being created](img/vm-creating.png)

 Alternatively, The user could navigate away from this page, In that case they'd see the VM in the list in a starting state.
 This will rely on the VM successfully being created without issue.
+For more info on error/success states see below.

 ![vm is being started](img/vm-starting.png)